 Introduction

-Hypertension is an emerging concern among people living with HIV (PLHIV) on antiretroviral therapy (ART), with limited data from Tanzania.
-This study aimed to determine the prevalence and determinants of hypertension among PLHIV on ART.
+Hypertension is an emerging comorbidity among people living with HIV (PLHIV) on antiretroviral therapy (ART), contributing to increased cardiovascular risk.
+Despite increased survival rates due to ART, PLHIV face a higher risk of hypertension compared to the general population.
+This study investigates the prevalence, HIV-related factors, and knowledge levels of hypertension among PLHIV on ART.

 Methods